priya31-prog/flutter_practice/basic_ecommerce_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## what does this project do?

+Welcome page - description about the products list the items in 2\*20 add pagination -> numbered pagination / can be load more describe the product with image, amount and name on click of the product -> products detailed description + fav(animation) + add to cart

+add to cart -> product details and no of items , buy now

+product list -> filtering and sorting